Mastering the Zero Trust Security Model

 Access Control | Perimeter-Based | Identity-Based |

-Data Protection | Focused on external threats | Focused on all threats |
+Data Protection | Focused on external threats | Focused on protecting data regardless of location or threat origin. |

 Monitoring | Periodic | Continuous |